Last updated: 04/1/2019

 Marijuana has a long history in politics and pop culture, and is a topic that is often revisited on a regular basis.
 SAMHSA lists it as the most used illicit drug, with a study stating that 22.2 million people were current users in 2014.

 Despite its prevalent usage and the constant discussion surrounding marijuana, few are aware of what kind of damage can be caused from long-term marijuana usage.
-If you have concerns about marijuana usage and addiction, call 800-654-0987.

 Most drugs will affect the chemical balances in the brain, usually resulting in permanent changes.
 Due to the THC, or delta-9-tetrahydrocannabinol, found in marijuana, memory problems have been known to develop in long-term users.
 According to a study sponsored by the NIDA, THC was shown to alter the way that the brain processes information by affecting the hippocampus.